Inhumanoids: Action figures

 A series of action figures based on the cartoon was produced by Hasbro and designed by David McDonald (now VP of Product Development/Design at Spin Master LTD) in 1986.
 The scientist figures each had an action power and all figures had "glow in the light" features.
-Metlar, Tendril, and D'Compose were 14" figures and are the most sought after.

 The original series of Mutors had a variety of toy figures: Redlen (dark redwood), Redsun (light redwood), Redwood Race (grey redwood), Granok (grey granite), and Granite Race (beige granite).
 A second series of Inhumanoids figures was in the works at the time of the line's cancellation.
-The only character confirmed to reach the prototype stage by an ex-Hasbro employee was Sslither (although the animated designs of Tank, Sabre Jet, Nightcrawler, and Blackthorne's second suit all strongly indicate that they were based on intended toys).
+The only character which was confirmed to reach the prototype stage by an ex-Hasbro employee was Sslither (the word "Slither" with a double S, although the animated designs of Tank, Sabre Jet, Nightcrawler, and Blackthorne's second suit all strongly indicate that they were adapted from intended toys).

-Comic book
+Comic books

 Marvel Comics (1987)

 Marvel Comics produced a short-lived Inhumanoids comic book under its Star Comics imprint in 1987, adapting the storyline of "The Evil That Lies Within".
 The series ended after only 4 issues and left readers with the cliffhanger of Metlar's escape from captivity and Sandra Shore's transformation into an undead minion of D'Compose.
 Within the Marvel Comics multiverse, the Inhumanoids reality is designated as Earth-87119.